KalininVD/Python-Backend-Course/homework-6/app/README.md

 - Default authentication with User model
 - Default Swagger documentation for all available endpoints (`/swagger/`)
 - Permissions for CRUD operations on User model (e.g. only superuser can update or delete any user, while other users can only change their own data)
+- Aggregate views for User, Post and Comment models (all posts and comments of a user, sorted by likes or creation/update time, all comments on a post, sorted by likes or creation/update time)

 ### Makefile